Cancer proteogenomics - from methods to clinical applications – Janne Lehtiö's Group

 Lehtiö-Lab focuses on understanding cancer genotype - molecular phenotype connections by proteogenomics.
 We develop new wet lab & bioinformatics methods and apply them to cancer precision medicine research, with a focus on leukaemias, lung & breast cancer.
 Our aim is to discover how genome changes impact proteome leading to activation of cancer driving pathways & immune escape mechanisms.
 To achieve clinical benefits, we develop clinic decision support systems to support clinical trials.

-Group members in Janne Lehtiös research group.
+Group photo of the members of Janne Lehtiö's research group.

 Our research

 Proteomics is a collective name of several techniques and methods for global analysis of proteins in biological samples such as cells and tissues.
-Proteins are vital for any living organism and are involved in virtually all biological functions from accelerating chemical reactions as enzymes to cellular signaling, and serv as hormonal signaling molecules, providing recognition sites for the immune system, and serving as building blocks responsible for maintaining the cell's form and structure.
+Proteins are vital for any living organism and are involved in virtually all biological functions from accelerating chemical reactions as enzymes to cellular signaling, and serve as hormonal signaling molecules, providing recognition sites for the immune system, and serving as building blocks responsible for maintaining the cell's form and structure.

 Our group are encouraging team science and embraces diversity.
 We are engaged in translational research within our group and via large collaborative networks, in Sweden and globally, from tech development to implementation of omics in clinical use (Tamborero D, Nature Medicine 2020).